USDT vs. USDC vs. DAI – Which Stablecoin Is Best in 2023?

 What Is MakerDAO DAI?

-DAI is the largest decentralized stablecoin, with a market capitalization of over $5 billion.
+DAI is the largest decentralized stablecoin, with a market capitalization of about $5.3 billion.
 Unlike the previous two tokens, DAI is not managed by a centralized entity.
 Instead, it is run on the Maker Protocol, an Ethereum-based decentralized application (dapp).

 Maker is a lending protocol governed by MakerDAO, a decentralized autonomous organization (DAO) in which users vote to decide the updates and roadmap collectively.
-It holds over $5 billion in total value locked (TVL), making it the second-largest Web3 app in DeFi.
+It holds about $7 billion in total value locked (TVL), making it the fourth-largest Web3 app in DeFi.

 DAI, launched in 2014, is an ERC-20 token that is part of the Maker ecosystem, acting as a decentralized money system used for lending, borrowing, and transacting.